timnew/timnew.github.com/source/_posts/2012-08-15-pitfall-when-return-string-in-via-json-in-rails.md

----
 layout: post
-title: "pitfall when return string in via json in rails"
+title: pitfall when return string in via json in rails
-description: ""
-date: 2012-08-15 18:17
 comments: true
-categories:
-category: rails
+categories: rails
-tags: ['json', 'rails', 'pitfall']
+tags:
-sharing: true
-footer: false
+  - json
+  - rails
+  - pitfall
+date: 2012-08-15 08:00:00
 ---
 Today we met a weird problem when return a string via json.